March 21-May 21, 2023

 Rev♀luti♀n: Visions of women life freedom

 The current, women-led revolution in Iran is a reminder of how important it is to fight for freedom.
-Rev♀luti♀n: Visions of women life freedom is a virtual exhibition of adornment as a powerful political and educational tool, amplifying the voices of those fighting for a free and peaceful life against the Islamic Regime occupying Iran.
+Rev♀luti♀n: Visions of women life freedom was a virtual exhibition of adornment as a powerful political and educational tool, amplifying the voices of those fighting for a free and peaceful life against the Islamic Regime occupying Iran.

 Azita Mireshghi is an Iranian-American metalsmith and studio artist based out of Santa Monica, California.
 She obtained her Master of Fine Arts in Jewelry and Metal Arts from the Academy of Art University in San Francisco in 2016.
 She has spent her entire life traveling back and forth to Iran and has a deep rooted connection to Iranian culture and art.
 Her work explores emotions through jewelry and is process-driven, by creating textures and patterns.
 She focuses on making work that is strong and bold, meant to incite an internal response and increase confidence for the wearer.